rpm-workshop/2022/_pages/about.md

 * Privacy and Trust for Blockchains in Business Process Management
 * Privacy Engineering for Event Logs
 * Privacy and Trust in Organizational Data Collection
+* Security Analysis with Process Analytics
+* Security for Process Analytics
 * Analysis of Privacy Compliance with Process Analytics
 * GDPR and Process Mining
 * Data Quality, and Traceability in Process Analytics